 The drug continued to grow in popularity with the military and other government officials and then was introduced to the drug market in the late ’50s.
 It then became a widely used street drug by “hippies” of the ’60s and ’70s.

 Today, LSD is less commonly found on the streets, though it can still be purchased and used.
 Ecstasy, Molly, and PCP are all popular choices for users that want to have somewhat of the same effects of LSD.

 Many wonder what LSD looks like, or resembles, and how it is taken in order for the user to feel the effects of the drug.

-LSD is clear and odorless.
+LSD is clear and odorless with a slightly bitter taste.
 It is a crystal that is water-soluble.
 Usually, the liquid is then placed into a dropper and placed on a little thin sheet of paper known as a “blotter” which the user would then place on their tongue.

 The amount taken varies by the person and the strips or blotters that the person has.
 Some will tell you how much is placed in the strips, while others may not have any information on them whatsoever.
 It is important that if you know someone that has taken a very high dosage of LSD that you find them help, so they do not hurt themselves or anyone around them, as they are not coherent to the world around them.

 Signs, Symptoms and Side Effects of Using LSD